 Your lawyers will have to send to the Defendant as soon as possible a list of all your financial losses with supporting documents.
 This is called the ‘Schedule of Special Damages’.
 These include pay slips for loss of earnings, invoice for repair of your bicycle and receipts.

-If your cycling accident claim is not at the stage capable of settlement, then your lawyers can send over the financial loss documents and request an interim payment for some items on the schedule of special damages.
+If your bike accident claim is not at the stage capable of settlement, then your lawyers can send over the financial loss documents and request an interim payment for some items on the schedule of special damages.
 This will often help with any financial shortfall that the Claimant may be suffering.

 Proof from medical experts about the cycling accident